rcarmo/sushy/README.md

 * `CONTENT_PATH` - the folder your documents live in
 * `STATIC_PATH`  - static asset path (JS/CSS/etc.)
+* `BIND_ADDRESS` - IP address to bind the development server to
+* `HTTP_PORT`    - TCP port to bind the develoment server to

 (more to come)

 ## Trying it out

 ```
+# install dependencies
+make deps
+# run the standalone server
 make serve
 ```